unruly/to-mock-or-to-stub/README.md

  * `java-junit-mockito` - java using mockito as a mocking framework

- * `js-jasmine-stub` - javascript using stubs
+ * `js-mocha-chai-stub` - javascript using stubs
- * `js-jasmine-mocha` - javascript using mocha as a mocking framework
+ * `js-mocha-chai-sinon` - javascript using sinon as a mocking framework